glotzerlab/hoomd-blue/sphinx-doc/features.rst

 compile time with the ``ENABLE_GPU`` CMake option (see :doc:`building`).
 Select the device to use at run time with the `device <hoomd.device>` module.
 Unless otherwise stated in the documentation, **all** operations and methods support GPU execution.
-At runtime, `hoomd.version.gpu_enabled` indicates whether the build supports run time compilation.
+At runtime, `hoomd.version.gpu_enabled` indicates whether the build supports GPU devices.

 MPI
 ---